AN0301315/BPP_L6_BSc_M5/docs/README.md

-#### My Bio
-![Stickperson Me](/docs/assets/images/Stickperson.jfif "Stickperson representing Me") This GitHub page has been created for educational purposes only as required by the summative assessment for my studies of ‘Data Science Professional Practice’.
-To protect my privacy, I will stay anonymous.
+![Stickperson Me](/docs/assets/images/Stickperson.jfif "Stickperson representing Me")

 #### Title
 Predicting UK GQ education malpractice cases (%) by exam board (multivariate time series analysis), using public data.